Augmentation varieties and disk potentials I: Pseudoholomorphic buildings

 \begin{lemma} Let $(Z,\alpha)$ be a fibered contact/stable-Hamiltonian manifold and $\Lambda \subset Z$ a Legendrian.
 Let $u: S \to \R \times Z$ be a punctured surface with boundary mapping to $\R \times \Lambda$ and limiting to Reeb chords and orbits $\gamma_e$ on the ends $e \in \mE(S)$ with actions $\theta_e \in \R$.
 Then the incoming and outgoing actions are related by

 \end{lemma}

-\begin{proof} Let $\hat{S}$ denote the compactification of $S$ obtained by adding in intervals along each strip-like end.
-Denote by $u^* \alpha$ the pull-back connection form on the manifold with corners $\hat{S}$.
+\begin{proof} Let $\hat{S}$ denote the compactification of $S$ obtained by adding in intervals along each strip-like end, so that $u$ in the statement of the Lemma extends to a map from $\hat{S}$ to $\R \times Z$.
+Denote by $u^* \alpha$ the pull-back connection form on $u^* Z$.
 By Stokes' formula, the difference in incoming and outgoing actions is given by